15 Expats Talk about Health Insurance and Healthcare in Canada

 Do you have anything more to add about local medical facilities in Canada?

 "The quality of medical facilities and medical care in Canada are excellent.
 Canadians have access to world-class medical facilities, quality medical professionals and care, and access to the latest treatments and technologies used to diagnose and treat illnesses.
 Furthermore, people living in Canada are offered a wide range of health care services from a variety of health care practitioners, ranging from family doctors to specialists.
-This ensures that Canadians have access to the medical care they need to stay healthy and support their quality of life," commented one expat living in Canada.
+This ensures that Canadians have access to the medical care they need to stay healthy and support their quality of life," remarked one expat living in Canada.

 As a foreigner living in Canada, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Canada, you will have access to public healthcare.
 Canada has a publicly funded healthcare system, which means that all Canadian citizens and permanent residents are eligible for free healthcare services.
 The healthcare system in Canada is comprehensive and covers a wide range of services, including hospital care, doctor visits, and prescription drugs.
-The quality of care is generally high, and the wait times for medical services are usually reasonable," mentioned one expat in Canada.
+The quality of care is generally high, and the wait times for medical services are usually reasonable," remarked one expat in Canada.

 What have your experiences during the pandemic with the local healthcare system been like?